PrefRAG: Preference-Driven Multi-Source Retrieval Augmented Generation: Experimental Setup

 \subsection{Baselines \& LLMs}

-We provide four categories of baselines. \textbf{No Retrieval (NoR)} refers to feeding the query directly into the LLM to output answers without retrieval. \textbf{Vanilla RAG (Vanilla)} represents the standard RAG, which executes a one-time retrieval and feeds the retrieved context, along with the original query, into the LLM to generate answers. \textbf{Single-Source ARAG (SS-ARAG)} adaptively explores a single retrieval source (\textit{e.g.,} only local retrieval), including recent mainstream methods such as Self-RAG and FLARE. \textbf{Multi-Source RAG (MS-RAG)} allows multiple retrieval sources for knowledge augmentation.
+\textbf{Baselines}\quad We compare PrefRAG with four categories of baselines. \textbf{No Retrieval (NoR)} refers to feeding the query directly into the LLM to output answers without retrieval. \textbf{Vanilla RAG (Vanilla)} represents the standard RAG, which executes a one-time retrieval and feeds the retrieved context, along with the original query, into the LLM to generate answers. \textbf{Single-Source ARAG (SS-ARAG)} adaptively explores a single retrieval source (e.g., only local retrieval), including recent mainstream methods such as Self-RAG~\citep{DBLP:conf/iclr/AsaiWWSH24} and FLARE~\citep{DBLP:conf/emnlp/JiangXGSLDYCN23}. \textbf{Multi-Source RAG (MS-RAG)} allows multiple retrieval sources for knowledge augmentation.
 Among them, CRAG performs single-time retrieval and uses web search only at the final stage as a complement.
 ReAct is a classic agent framework that can be instantiated as an ARAG system.
-In our experiments, ``ReAct+LR\&WR" refers to instantiating ReAct as ARAG, directly provided with both two retrieval tools mentioned above in the action space.
-Besides, we conduct experiments based on two built-in LLMs, \textbf{GPT-4} (\textit{gpt-4o-mini-2024-07-18}) and \textbf{GLM-4}\cite{DBLP:journals/corr/abs-2406-12793} (\textit{glm-4}).